-There are a number of challenges in the implementation of this ICAO-WHO framework.
-Firstly, there is a greater need for harmonization of the guidelines in the aviation sector globally, especially with respect to managing health risks triggered by communicable diseases.
+There are some challenges in the implementation of this ICAO-WHO framework.
+Firstly, there is a greater need for harmonization of the guidelines in the aviation sector globally, especially concerning managing health risks triggered by communicable diseases.
 While the ICAO provides these guidelines, it does not specify how to execute and achieve these objectives.

 Challenges for Commercial Airlines: Case Studies During Disease Outbreaks

-While international regulations theoretically provide guidance to airlines in the event of an outbreak, health emergencies demonstrate that, in practice, a multitude of shortcomings prevail between the text of regulations and real world implementation.
+While international regulations theoretically guide airlines in the event of an outbreak, health emergencies demonstrate that, in practice, a multitude of shortcomings prevail between the text of regulations and real-world implementation.
 While resource-rich countries have the infrastructure to be able to enforce regulations and pre-departure protocols to ensure ill passengers do not board flights, resource-constrained countries are often simply unable to enforce regulations or equip their countries with appropriate screening and surveillance measures.
-Over the past decade and a half, the major infectious diseases including SARS, H1N1, Ebola, and most recently, Zika, show how national infrastructure can come into play and cause airlines to bear additional burden in resource-constrained contexts.
-The most extreme example of this was Ebola when, because of a number of competing factors including the limited resources of the region and the severity of the disease, airlines began closing down operations to the region altogether.
+Over the past decade and a half, the major infectious diseases including SARS, H1N1, Ebola, and most recently, Zika, show how national infrastructure can come into play and cause airlines to bear an additional burden in resource-constrained contexts.
+The most extreme example of this was Ebola when, because of some competing factors including the limited resources of the region and the severity of the disease, airlines began closing down operations to the region altogether.
 Even though the guidance via the IHR is standard for all countries, in the context of air borders at resource-poor countries, duties often fall to individual airlines to implement and comply.